-Single-Basin and Double-Basin Sink Problems
+Limitations of Single-Basin and Double-Basin Sinks

-If you're lucky enough to have a hand-held sprayer kitchen faucet, you can spray it--but you'll end up with water all over your kitchen counter and the floor.
+If you're lucky enough to have a hand-held sprayer kitchen faucet, you can spray it—but you may end up with water all over your kitchen countertop and the floor.

 The other problem with full-rise sink dividers is that it's difficult to fit large pots underneath the faucet: the divider gets in the way.